fhir-fuel/fhir-storage-and-analytics-track/bigquery/README.md

 ### Search by resource elements

-How to search specific resourceType by specific element: the following query find all women of age between 24 and 64.
+How to search specific resourceType by specific element: the following query finds all women of age between 24 and 64.

 ```sql
 WITH patients AS (SELECT